-Liquid level sensors are built into the caps of both bottles to avoid overflow of the waste bottle and to warn the user when the buffer bottle is almost empty.
+Liquid level sensors are built into the caps of all bottles to avoid overflow of the waste bottle and to warn the user when the buffer bottles are almost empty.

 The liquid level sensors can be enabled or disabled in the Sensors window.